House Shopping Guide: Tips And Tricks For House Hunters

 When something is a must-have, you simply can’t live without it in your home and it’s among the things you’ll use to weed out homes that just won’t work.
-For example, you might absolutely need three bedrooms to accommodate your family, a well-lit room for your remote home office or plenty of garage space for the classic car you restored.
+For example, you might absolutely need three bedrooms to accommodate your family, a well-lit room for your remote home office or plenty of garage space for extra storage.

 With a list of must-haves, you’ll be able to sift through real estate listings more efficiently.
 Maybe you’ve found what looks like the perfect home in every way, but it doesn’t have a backyard and is located miles away from the nearest school.
 If you have a large family with young children and a dog, then outdoor space and proximity to a school are going to be deal-breaking must-haves for you.

 On the other hand, if a home doesn’t have one of your must-haves right now but has the space or potential for renovations to make it happen, you may want to keep the house on your list as a viable option.

 Nice-to-haves are wishes, not essentials.
 They’re features in your home that you’d like to have, but aren’t necessarily at the top of your priority list.
 You might prefer that your new home has a pool in the backyard, updated appliances, a spiral staircase or a firepit, but in the grand scheme of things, these probably aren’t deal-breaking requirements.

 The nice thing about having a list of nice-to-haves is that, when you’ve narrowed down your list of houses, they can be used to help you decide between your final candidates.